Skip to main content

 --from-literal=AWS_REGION=<REGION>

-b) Provision a Provider to use the credentials
+b) Provision a Provider to utilize the credentials.

-We will also use this Provider to preload any contextual data for us.
+This Provider will also preload any contextual data for us.

-# Lets export the name of the cluster and the region it's running
+# Exporting the name of the cluster and the region it's running in

 export CLUSTER_NAME=test